 The Company's current strategy is to provide life assurance products on a freedom of establishment basis in Italy.
+The Company focuses on increasing income by increasing the net assets under management.
+This is achieved by generating new business whilst reducing lapses.
 The Company's business is unit-linked without guarantees and there is no mismatching between assets and liabilities (except a currently non-material death benefit).
-The Company's exposure to the most relevant risks are considered in the following sections.
+The Company's exposure to the most relevant risks is considered in the following sections.